zakhenry/blog-posts/posts/observable-workers-deep-dive/post.md

 Given the requirement that our search terms may contain typos and misspellings, the algorithm to find the best paragraph to show the user is non trivial.
 There are a number of different fuzzy string matching algorithms, each with their own strengths & weaknesses.
 Given our requirement is about typos and misspellings, not word order mistakes, computing the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) sounds like a great candidate.

-Levenshtein distance is the number of changes required to change on string to another.
+Levenshtein distance is the number of changes required to change one string to another.
 The changes can be either insertions, deletions or substitutions.
 The distance is simply the minimum count of changes.

 As an example the distance between `hello` and `helo` is `1` because there is one insertion required.
 Two identical strings will have a distance of `0`.